6th Grade

 Purpose

-This project immerses 6th-grade students in a comprehensive, hands-on learning experience that combines STEM principles with environmental stewardship.
-By designing and building sustainable chicken coops, students apply geometry, ratios, and genetics in real-world contexts, fostering critical thinking and problem-solving skills.
-The project emphasizes addressing food waste issues by exploring how leftover school food can be repurposed to feed chickens or used in composting, encouraging students to make meaningful contributions to their school community and beyond.
+This project aims to immerse 6th-grade students in a comprehensive, hands-on learning experience that combines STEM principles with environmental stewardship.
+By designing and building sustainable chicken coops, students will apply geometry, ratios, and genetics in real-world contexts, fostering critical thinking and problem-solving skills.
+The project also encourages students to explore broader themes of sustainability and waste management, empowering them to make meaningful contributions to their school community and beyond.

 Learning goals

-Students will develop sustainable design skills by constructing a chicken coop that addresses both animal welfare and environmental impact, including solutions for food waste management at school.
-They will apply geometry skills to create accurate blueprints and scale models, enhancing spatial reasoning and problem-solving abilities.
+Students will develop an understanding of sustainable design principles by constructing a chicken coop that addresses animal welfare and environmental impact.
+They will apply geometry skills to create accurate blueprints and scale models, enhancing their spatial reasoning and problem-solving abilities.
 Through exploring Mendelian genetics, students will gain insights into inheritance patterns and make evidence-based predictions about egg colors.
 The project will also foster awareness of waste management and conservation, as students engage in composting practices and explore the lifecycle of organic matter.

 Standards